angular/angular/packages/core/src/render3/VIEW_DATA.md

 | ...   | ...                   | ...

 NOTICE:
-- That `TView.data` has `expando` and `expandoInjectorCount` property which points to where the element injection data is stored.
+- That `TView.data` has `expando` and `expandoInjectorCount` properties which point to where the element injection data is stored.
 - That all injectable tokens are stored in linear sequence making it easy to search for instances to match.
 - That `viewProviders` which are private to the view are wrapped in `ViewOnlyToken` object which excludes them from injection unless extra work is performed.